Tax Return Due Dates for 2018 Business Taxes

 Including Due Dates for Extended Business Tax Returns

-Sole Proprietorship and Single-member LLC returns on Schedule C: April 17, 2018
+Sole Proprietorship and Single-member LLC tax returns on Schedule C (with the owner's personal tax return: April 15, 2019

-- Schedule C for sole proprietors and single-member LLC's: extension until October 16, 2017 (no change) filed with personal tax return
+- Schedule C for sole proprietors and single-member LLC's: extension until October 15, 2019 (no change) filed with the owner's personal tax return

-- Partnership and multiple-member LLC filing as partnership extension deadline is September 17, 2018 (no change)
+- Partnership and multiple-member LLC filing as partnership extension deadline is September 16, 2019 (no change, but the date is different because Sept.
+15 is a Sunday)

 Changes: New Tax Return Due Dates for Partnership and C Corporation Returns

-Partnership Tax Returns: Beginning with 2016 tax returns and continuing in future years), partnership tax returns, filed on Form 1065, must be filed by the 15th day of the third month after the tax year end date.
+Partnership Tax Returns: Effective with the 2016 tax year, partnership tax returns, filed on Form 1065, must be filed by the 15th day of the third month after the tax year end date.
 For most partnership returns, that's March 15.
 (The previous due date was April 15).
 The earlier deadline gives partners a chance to receive Schedule K-1's before the personal tax return due date.

-C Corporation Tax Returns: Effective with the 2016 tax year (filing in 2017), there are new deadlines for filing corporate tax returns on Form 1120, depending on the corporation's fiscal (tax) year
+C Corporation Tax Returns: Effective with the 2016 tax year, there are new deadlines for filing corporate tax returns on Form 1120, depending on the corporation's fiscal (tax) year

 - Fiscal year-end other than December 31 is the 15th day of the 4th month after year end.